 - Pastoral Care Policy

 - Safeguarding Policy

 - Anti-bullying Policy

-- Misuse of Substances /Controlled Drugs Policy
+- Misuse of Substances / Controlled Drugs Policy

 - Special Educational Needs Policy

-The School requires all its pupils to adhere strictly to the uniform requirements which help to maintain a good corporate spirit and tidiness in personal appearance.
-All items should be named.
+The school requires all pupils to adhere strictly to the uniform requirements which help to maintain a good corporate spirit and tidiness in personal appearance.
+All items must be named.
 The school uniform is: